mtshiba/ruast/README.md

 [The Rust project](https://github.com/rust-lang/rust) has a submodule called [`rustc_ast`](https://github.com/rust-lang/rust/tree/master/compiler/rustc_ast) that defines an AST, but it is not published on crates.io and requires a huge build of `rust` itself.
 Also, `rustc_ast` is not designed for third parties to build ASTs by hand.

 There is a [`codegen`](https://github.com/carllerche/codegen) crate for Rust code generation, but this crate has not been maintained for some time and only supports basic syntax elements.

+There is also a [`syn`](https://github.com/dtolnay/syn) crate that can parse `proc_macro::TokenStream` into an AST, but its AST elements don't implement `Display` trait and are not designed for direct manipulation.

 ## Goals